repobee/repobee/docs/clone.rst

     [INFO] Cloned into https://some-enterprise-host/repomate-demo/spam-master-repo-2
     [INFO] Cloned into https://some-enterprise-host/repomate-demo/eggs-master-repo-2

 Splendid!
-That's really all there is to it, the repos should now be in your current working directory.
+That's really all there is to the basic functionality, the repos should now be in your current working directory.
+There is also a possibility to run automated tasks on cloned repos, such as running test suites or linters.
+If you're not satisfied with the tasks on offer, you can define your own.
+Read more about it in the :ref:`plugins` section.